Rural Policing and Hare Coursing

 I join my hon.
 Friend who secured the debate and my hon.
 Friend the Member for North Dorset (Simon Hoare) who has just spoken in congratulating both of their forces on the excellent work they are looking to do to deal with issues around rural crime, as well as the work that others, including Lincolnshire police, are looking to do to develop this and make sure they are representing the needs of their local communities.
 I want to make it clear that, as I said a few moments ago, the decisions on how people allocate their resources and what local police are focused on is a matter for them to determine with their PCCs, based on their local knowledge, and working with their chief constables.
-If the police and the chief constable or the PCC are not focused on an issue such as this, I encourage people to bring it to their attention and make this point.
+If the police and the chief constable or the PCC are not focused on such an issue, I encourage people to bring it to their attention and make this point.
 I will happily continue to work on that as well.
 As I recently did, I will again be meeting the National Police Chiefs Council lead on rural crime and these issues to reinforce the strength of feeling outlined so clearly and eloquently by colleagues this evening.

 My hon.
 Friend the Member for Salisbury outlined three particular requests.
 I have dealt with his second, but will now deal with his first and third points.
-On updating the legislation procedures around seizure, I will look at the powers the police have, although I think they have the powers they need and that the question is around how they are being used and implemented.
+On updating the legislation procedures around seizure, I will look at the powers the police have, although I think they have the powers they need and that the question is how they are being used and implemented.
 However, I undertake to do some further work, again working with the National Police Chiefs Council lead on this issue, and I will get back to my hon.
-Friend on that, and involve him and any other colleagues interested in making sure they are up to speed with the work we are doing and what the opportunities are.
+Friend on that and involve him and any other colleagues interested in making sure they are up to speed with the work we are doing and what the opportunities are.

 My hon.
 Friend’s third point was about the number of people who are actually being charged with these offences and the issue of farmers potentially feeling intimidated if they come forward as witnesses.
 We discussed that recently when I was in Lincolnshire, and there is a real challenge there.
 I want people to feel that they can come forward and work with the police both formally and informally, and we will continue to work to develop that.